suphero/getting-rich/README.md

 Paper results are possibly affected by data leakeage.
 Train data and test data may be overfit.

+### Stock Prediction Models

+Lots of models in a single repositorty.
+Working but improperly implemented examples.
+More than 2K stars.

 ### Stock Selection A Framework

 Compare different implemented algorithms.
 Genetic Algorithms Feature selector (filter.npy) should be trained for different data (obviously).
 Data pipeline is not clear.
 It uses 244 different indicators.